This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 The big question is how often do I need to water during the cold stretch from December through February?
 Not much!
 It will depend on the year as some years we get an early freeze-up and my watering comes to an end by late November.
 Other years, the weather can be mild into late December and I do irrigate a few times in late fall.

-I use a hose to water, but you can also use a watering can and fill it up from a rain barrel situated near the greenhouse or one that catches water from the roof of the greenhouse.
+I use a hose and watering wand to water, but you can also use a watering can and fill it up from a rain barrel situated near the greenhouse or one that catches water from the roof of the greenhouse.
 I water my greenhouse almost daily from late spring through late summer.
-Watering is reduced to once or twice a week in early to mid-autumn when the days get shorter and the temperatures begin to drop.
-In winter, I don’t water unless we get a few days of thawing temperatures.
+Watering is reduced to twice a week in early to mid-autumn when the days get shorter and the temperatures begin to drop.
+In winter, watering is infrequent, about every 3 to 4 weeks, unless we get a few days of thawing temperatures.

 Fertilizing